Ramaunspoken/Microverse/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name
-HELLO mICROVERSE
+HELLO MICROVERSE
-> Description the project.
+> Description of the project.
 Jus a basic and simple html and css page

 ## Built With